huangderek02/MarketStructure/items/meeting minutes - team/meeting7.md

 **Fame:**
 - Completed code for uploading data from Firestore to UI
 - Fixed code for generating data
+- Forgot password functionality

 **Rhonda:**
+- Added a report button to report a fraudulent seller.

 **Huiguang:**

 **Gordon:**
+- Search related features completed but needs to be integrated into UI.

 **Derek:**
 - Completed code for uploading data from Firestore to UI